ESOP Calculator

-Model option pool size, refresh timing, grant benchmarks by role, and founder dilution before your next round.
+Model startup option pool size, stock option grants by role, pool refresh timing, and founder dilution before your next round.

 ESOP Calculator for Startup Employees